Planning for PXE-Initiated Operating System Deployments in Configuration Manager

 You can specify if Windows Deployment Services is enabled or disabled for the distribution point.

 You can specify that the distribution point accepts PXE requests from unknown computers.
 Unknown computers are computers that are not managed by Configuration Manager: the Configuration Manager client is not installed on the computer or the computer is not imported into the Configuration Manager database.
 For more information about how to deploy operating systems to unknown computers, see How to Manage Unknown Computer Deployments in Configuration Manager.

 You can specify that a password is required to start the PXE boot.

 You can specify user device affinity for the destination computer.
 This setting allows you to associate a user with the destination computer after the operating system is deployed.
-For more information about how Configuration Manager uses user device affinity, see the Deploying Applications in Configuration Manager section of the Introduction to Application Management in Configuration Manager topic.
+For more information about how Configuration Manager uses user device affinity, see the User Device Affinity section of the Introduction to Application Management in Configuration Manager topic.

 You can specify that the distribution point responds to PXE requests on all network interfaces, which is the default, or if it responds to PXE requests on only specific network interfaces.